-What TMC mergers and acquisitions mean for travel programs
+What TMC mergers and acquisitions mean for travel programmes

 It’s long been safe to assume that merger and acquisition (M&A) activity comes down to nothing more than corporate politics, and when you hear that your TMC has merged with or acquired a new company, you may not think anything of it.
-However, it might be time to pause and note how your TMC is growing, as these changes often directly impact your travel program’s operations and are made with you in mind.
+However, it might be time to pause and take note of how your TMC is growing, as these changes often have a direct impact on your travel programme’s operations, and are made with you in mind.

 Decisions inspired by you

 “You can’t make these massive decisions in a bubble,” said Morhous.
-“Everything we do regarding M&A keeps the stability of our clients’ corporate travel operations front-and-center, including the direct impact on travel manager’s jobs and the traveler experience.”
+“Everything we do regarding M&A keeps the stability of our clients’ corporate travel operations front-and-centre, including the direct impact on travel manager’s jobs and the traveller experience.”

 A culture that clicks

 Culture fit is always key to partnerships, so it’s even more essential for a merger or acquisition.
 Especially since the integration of people, technology and other resources need to weave together seamlessly for the benefit of our customers.

 “Like any agile company, we must always understand innovation and trends in the travel industry, while also addressing the pain points our customers have.
 The companies that marry those two ways of thinking are the ones that make sense to invest in,” said Morhous.

 Take FCM Extension, which was borne out of our partnership and eventual acquisition of Shep.
 After gauging customer interest, FCTG invested in the product to help build the value of the brand and the tool itself.
 When it appeared obvious that the technology complemented our product vision, it was a natural move to bring the team and tool in-house, eventually rebranding.